Arming teachers: Public opinion polling

 While 43 percent of Americans favor allowing school personnel to carry guns, support for arming teachers is higher among those who own guns, Republicans, and White Americans but lower among Democrats, African Americans, and Hispanic and Latino Americans.

 One survey of teachers found that most respondents opposed taking up arms, and also found that some teachers feel excluded from the conversation while political outsiders and commentators discuss it.
 Two surveys conducted in 2018 indicated many public school teachers do not want to carry guns, and would prefer to have other teachers similarly unarmed.
 The Gallup poll reported 73 percent of teachers opposed being armed, while the largest teachers union, the National Education Association, reported 82 percent would not carry a gun in school and 64 percent would feel less safe if other faculty were armed.
 Most parents and students oppose arming teachers.

+In 2018, Lauren Willner, assistant professor conducted a study on 2,926 Teachers across the states and found 95% did not want to be required to carry firearms, and 6% said they were comfortable enough to stop a school threat.
+Despite these statistics, 16% of those in the study were gun owners and 25% said they were slightly familiar with firearms.

 A 2022 Trafalgar Group poll found that 57.5% of Americans believe that policies that prevent trained teachers and school staff from carrying guns make schools a more dangerous place.
 This belief was more widespread among Republicans (67.5%) than Democrats (48.2%), and among Blacks (73.2%) than Whites (58.6%) or Asians (18.4%).

+A 2023 Texas Tribune article regarding public opinion on the states Marshal Program shows mixed feelings between educators.
+Just 84 school districts out of 1,207 had adopted the School Marshal program.
+At the time only 361 educators out of over 369,000 in the state of Texas.
+While some teachers are against the program due to safety concerns such as having firearms around children, others are disappointed that the state did not allocate funding or offer monetary assistance to the teachers to purchase a firearm.